leo.blog();

 doc.css('h1').each do |heading|

-puts heading.content
+puts heading.text

 end